balsedie/trilomorph/analyze_data.md

 Once you've uploaded the fuctions in R, you can access the TriloMorph metadata.

+    #access TriloMorph metadata
     trilomorph_metadata <- yaml_read(https://raw.githubusercontent.com/balsedie/trilomorph/main/trilomorph.yaml)

-    #only keep information on specimens that have cephalon information.
-In case you want to analyse pygidia, you just need to change cephalon for pygidium in the line below
+    #keep only information on specimens that have cephalon information.
+    #In case you want to analyse pygidia, you just need to change cephalon for pygidium in the line below
     trilomorph_metadata <- trilomorph_metadata[which(trilomorph_metadata$morphology.cephalon),]

 you can then access the TriloMorph shape files that you've downloaded previously,